 Check out our Regular Decision Notification Date Organizer!

 If you need to throw yourself a pity party, you definitely should (and we’ll bring cupcakes!).
-But you should also keep in mind that college admissions is incredible competitive and many students are going through the same thing that you are right this moment.
+But you should also keep in mind that college admissions is incredibly competitive and many students are going through the same thing that you are right this moment.
 The school you go to doesn’t decide your future, you do.
 Whether you go to your reach school or target school, you have the power to decide how you will use your time in college.
 Will you join clubs or get a few internships?
 Are you interested in Greek life or volunteer work?
-Does research or work study interest you?
+Does research or work-study interest you?
 You can still have the college experience full of football games you’ve always dreamed of, you just might be wearing different colored face paint in the stadium.

 If you have found yourself on the waitlist, don’t worry, you can write a letter to admissions reiterating your interest and informing them of any new achievements.
 And, as always, we can help you iron out the kinks in your letter.